-- 1. You will be making two mini greenhouses.
-You'll use these to observe the differences in how plants grow, depending on what quality of light they are exposed to.
-First prepare the soil: Your potting soil is in two zip top bags (one for each greenhouse), and it first needs to have a little water added to it.
+- You will be making a mini greenhouse to observe how a plant grows.
+First prepare the soil: Your potting soil is in a zip top bag, and first it needs to have a little water added to it.
 You can use water from the faucet, or put some water into a small pitcher or cup.
-Pour the water, a little bit at a time, into each bag of soil.
-After adding a little bit of water, mix it into the soil by kneading the bags a bit.
-Be - sure to not add too much water! - When the soil is as wet as a wrung-out sponge, carefully pour (or scoop, with your hands or a spoon) the soil into two of the clear cups.
+Pour the water, a little bit at a time, into the bag of soil.
+After adding a little bit of water, mix it into the soil by kneading the bag a bit.
+Be sure to not add too much water! - When the soil is as wet as a wrung-out sponge, carefully pour (or scoop, with your hands or a spoon) the soil into one of the cups. - Now take the envelope of bean seeds and place each seed carefully on top of the soil, making sure to space them apart evenly.

-- Now take the envelope of bean seeds and place three seeds carefully on top of the soil of each cup, making sure to space them apart evenly. - 4.
-Gently push each seed down into the soil, just about as far as the first knuckle on your index finger, and then cover each one lightly with soil. - 5.
-Now you'll create the greenhouses.
-For the first greenhouse, take another clear plastic cup and place it on top of the first one.
-Tear (or cut) three small pieces of tape and use them to attach the top cup to the bottom cup.
-Make the second greenhouse the same way, instead using the gray plastic cup on top. - Place the greenhouses near a window and wait for the seeds to sprout.
-Be patient--this will take a few days. - Check your greenhouses every day.
-While you wait

-- 8. When you see the seeds starting to grow, start drawing or writing what you see.
+- 4. Gently push each seed down into the soil, just about as far as the first knuckle on your index finger, and then cover each one lightly with soil. - 5.
+To create the greenhouse, take the second plastic cup and place it on top of the first one.
+Tear (or cut) three small pieces of tape and use them to attach the top cup to the bottom cup. - 6.
+Place the cup near a window and wait for the seeds to sprout.
+Be patient--this will take a few days (or longer), so you'll have to wait! - Check your greenhouse every day.
+While you wait for sprouts, you can go ahead and do some of the other activities in this kit. - 8.
+When you see the seeds starting to grow, start drawing or writing what you see.
 Recording observations (things you see happening) is one way scientists learn about the world!
-Here are some things to think about: - When did your seeds sprout? - What do the roots look like? - Measure how tall your plant is.
-Do this every day around the same time.
-How much do they grow each

-- day? - How many leaves do they have?
+Here are some things to think about: - When did your seeds sprout? - What do the roots look like? - Measure how tall your plants are every day around the same time.
+How much are they growing? - How many leaves do they have?
 What shape are the leaves? - Is your soil starting to feel dry?
 Remember, it should be just a little bit damp, so only add a few drops of water at a time.
-Record any watering in your journal. - What colors are the different parts of the plants? - Draw the greenhouses, plants and all.
+Record any watering you do. - What colors are the different parts of the plants? - Draw the whole greenhouse.
 Can you label the different parts of the plant (roots, stem, leaves, flower, fruit)?
-See the picture below if you need help. - Have you noticed differences in how your plants are growing in the two greenhouses? - What else are you curious about?
+See the picture below if you need help.

+What else are you curious about?

 A seed needs a few things to germinate, or sprout, and start to grow.
-It needs nutrients from the soil, just like humans get nutrients from the food we eat.
-Plants also absorb water from the soil.
+It needs nutrients from the soil (like what we humans get from food) and water.
 When you see the roots and stem starting to grow out of the seed, the plant needs sunlight and a warm temperature too.
-Some plants need more light than others, and you will be able to explore how light affects plant growth by comparing growth in your two greenhouses.
-How do you predict the growth will be the same or different between the two greenhouses?
-Why?

 Just like humans, plants are made up of different parts and have different things they need to grow big and strong.
 Plants have roots that dig deep into the soil to absorb nutrients and water.
-Plants have stems that hold them up, like a human skeleton holds us up.
+Plants have stems that hold them up.
 Plants have leaves that absorb sunlight.
-They use the sunlight and nutrients to make their own food by a process called photosynthesis.
-The amount and quality of light that plants are exposed to affects how much food they can make.
-You may have noticed that your bean plants in the gray greenhouse are, on average, smaller than the bean plants in the clear greenhouse.
-The gray cup used as the top of the greenhouse acted as a shade over the plants, so they were exposed to less sunlight than the beans in the clear greenhouse.
-What other differences in growth do you see?
+They use the sunlight and nutrients to make their own food.
 Many plants also grow flowers that help them make new seeds inside a fruit.
 In a bean plant, a flower grows into a bean pod (the fruit), where the seeds are found.
 The bean pod keeps the seeds safe until they can start growing a new plant.
-Our bean plants probably won't grow big enough to grow bean pods.
-They will need to be planted in a garden during summertime temperatures to fruit!